Analyst-Aslam/Coffee_Sales_Analysis/README.md

 The slicers, pivot table, timeline, and line chart are arranged in a cohesive layout to create a dynamic, interactive dashboard.

+---

+## Conclusion

+This Coffee Sales Analysis dashboard provides a comprehensive and interactive solution to analyze coffee sales data based on various parameters such as coffee type, roast type, and size.
+With the help of the Excel Pivot Table, slicers, timeline, and line chart, users can easily explore trends and gain insights from the sales data.

+## Future Enhancements
+Data Segmentation: Adding more granular segmentation, such as sales by customer region or sales per store according to the available data.